 The Company is a party to numerous claims and lawsuits with respect to various matters.
 The Company provides for costs related to contingencies, including environmental matters, when a loss is probable and the amount is reasonably determinable.
-The Company estimates that its probable aggregate loss as a result of such claims as of June 30, 2000 is \$4.6 million (included in other noncurrent liabilities), of which \$2.5 million relates to a settlement with the U.S. Department of the Interior associated with the 1996 impoundment failure at Lone Mountain.
+The Company estimates that its probable aggregate loss as a result of such claims as of June 30, 2000 is \$4.6 million (included in other noncurrent liabilities).
 The Company estimates that its reasonably possible aggregate losses from all material litigation that is currently pending could be as much as \$.5 million (before taxes) in excess of the probable loss previously recognized.
 After conferring with counsel, it is the opinion of management that the ultimate resolution of these claims, to the extent not previously provided for, will not have a material adverse effect on the consolidated financial position, results of operations or liquidity of the Company.

-The Company's operating results for the three and six months ended June 30, 2000 reflect a \$12.0 million partial insurance payment received as part of the Company's coverage under its property and business interruption insurance policy.
+Note H - Changes in Estimates and Other Non-Recurring Revenues and Expenses policy.
 The payment offsets a portion of the loss incurred at the West Elk mine in Gunnison County, Colorado which was idled from January 28, 2000 to July 12, 2000 following the detection of combustion related gases there.
 As a result of recent permit revisions at its idle mine properties in Illinois, the Company reviewed and reduced its reclamation liability at Arch of Illinois by \$7.8 million.
 In addition, the IRS issued a notice during the current quarter outlining the procedures for obtaining tax refunds on certain excise taxes paid by the industry on export sales tonnage.
 The notice is a result of a 1998 federal district court decision that found such taxes to be unconstitutional.
 The Company recorded \$12.7 million of income related to these excise tax recoveries.